 The Endocrine Glands

 This is considered the master gland.
 It is made up of two parts, the anterior and the posterior lobes.
-The anterior regulates the thyroid, adrenals and reproductive glands.
+The anterior regulates the thyroid, adrenals, and reproductive glands.
 The posterior lobe releases antidiuretic hormone, this helps to maintain control of body water balance through its effect on the kidneys and urine output.
 The posterior lobe also releases oxytocin, which stimulates contractions of the uterus that occur during labor.
-For each positive feedback loop (communication through stimulation and secretion of certain hormones) there is also a negative feedback loop as well (inhibition), to maintain balance.
+For each positive feedback loop (communication through stimulation and secretion of certain hormones) there is also a negative feedback loop as well (inhibition), in order to maintain balance.
 I like to think of it as a thermostat.
 Here is a good example of how stimulation and inhibition in the endocrine system work…The hypothalamus is like you, a person who can control the thermostat in your home.
 The thermostat is the pituitary, and the heat is hormones released by other endocrine glands.
 As the heat rises (stimulation of endocrine glands and release of their hormones) it signals the thermostat (pituitary) to shut off.
 As the heat decreases, it signals the thermostat to run again.
 The control person (hypothalamus) sets the thermostat (pituitary) to a regulate the heat (endocrine glands releasing hormones).

 The pituitary secretes the following hormones: